-MSMS Vol 1 is owned by the Group Harbour Master (GHM) but developed in consultation with each individual Port, Group Marine and the Peel Ports Group Executive.
+MSMS Volume 1 is owned by the Group Harbour Master (GHM), as the Harbour Master for the statutory harbour authorities within the Group and developed in consultation with each individual Duty Holder and local marine team, facility team, Group Marine and the Peel Ports Group Executive.

-Section 1: The MSMS - Sets out the Marine Safety Policies, roles and responsibilities, and introduces the MSMS management processes applicable to all ports and Group marine staff.
-It also introduces the key control measures which the Group Marine adopt for managing hazards in Peel Ports Group.
+Section 1: The MSMS - Sets out the Marine Safety Policies, roles and responsibilities, and introduces the MSMS management processes applicable to all ports, terminals and Group Marine1 staff.
+It also introduces the key control measures which are adopted for managing all marine risks in Peel Ports Group.